hhodek/python-challenge/README.md

 # Python Challenge

 # Description
 For this assignment, the goal was to complete two challenges using Python.
 The first challenge, PyBank, involved analyzing the financial records of a company.
-A script was developed to read a CSV file of budget data and generate the results of the financial analysis in the terminal.
+A script was made to read a CSV file of budget data and generate the results of the financial analysis in the terminal.
 Additionally, a text file was exported to the "analysis" folder.

 In the second part of the challenge, PyPoll, the objective was to assist a small, rural town in modernizing their vote-counting process.
 A Python script was created to analyze the votes and calculate the results.
 Similar to PyBank, the results were displayed in the terminal and a text file was exported to the "analysis" folder containing the findings.